Hallandale Beach, Florida: Geography

 Hollywood is located north of Hallandale Beach, Aventura in Miami-Dade County is south of the city, the Atlantic Ocean is to the east, and Pembroke Park is to the west.

-Although it appears from a map that a small portion of the Golden Isles neighborhood extends into Miami-Dade County, this land was actually transferred to Broward County, and annexed to Hallandale Beach in 1978.
+Although a map apparently shows that a small portion of the Golden Isles neighborhood extends into Miami-Dade County, this land was actually transferred to Broward County, and annexed to Hallandale Beach in 1978.

+Climate

+Hallandale Beach has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical monsoon climate (Köppen climate classification, Am).

 Demographics

-2020 census
+2010 and 2020 census

+As of 2022, excluding the Canadian and Hispanic and Latino population, 6.5% of the residents were of American ancestry, 5.8% were Russian, 4.8% were Haitian, 4.0% Italian, 3.7% Romanian, and 3.3% of the populace shared Ukrainian ancestry.

-As of the 2020 United States census, there were 41,217 people, 17,573 households, and 9,104 families residing in the city.
+As of the 2020 United States census, 41,217 people, 18,001 households, and 9,135 families were residing in the city.

+As of the 2010 United States census, 37,113 people, 17,616 households, and 8,770 families were living in the city.